 Divorce is a stressful event that complicates almost every aspect of life—maintaining civil relationships with your ex-spouse, managing financial shifts and handling post-divorce day-to-day responsibilities become muddled even further when childcare is involved.
-Here, the team of Bel Air divorce and family law attorneys at Rodier Family Law offer some tried-and-true co-parenting tips for divorced spouses to ensure any issues that surface regarding childcare are mitigated as much as possible.
+Here, the team of Maryland family law attorneys at Rodier Family Law offer some tried-and-true co-parenting tips for divorced spouses to ensure any issues that surface regarding childcare are mitigated as much as possible.

 Divorce is Common in Today’s Society